dortania/OpenCore-Install-Guide/config.plist/legacy/penryn.md

 # Penryn(Core2 Series)

 * Note: A 64bit CPU with SSE3(or higher) will be a requirement for 10.8 and newer
-  * 10.6 and 10.7 are bootable with 32bit based systems, however will require the appropriate SMBIOS
+  * 10.6 and 10.7 are bootable with 32 bit based systems, however will require the appropriate SMBIOS

 **Overall**: